AlexHappyCode/node-coding-question/README.md

 2. Need to add pagination in the post and in the comments of the post.
 3. User have the option to create their username.
 Update the user model.

-*note*: UI is incomplete, I am focusing on the backend now to finish the requirements.
 These are the three main sections in the readme.
 Following this are the original requirements.

 1. Starting the server
 2. database structure